Spiff Alternative: Commission Software Without the Enterprise Complexity

 Honest limitations:

 • No published pricing.
-Enterprise contract required.
+Enterprise contract required, as with Spiff.

 • The full SPM platform may be over-scoped for teams that only need commission tracking.